Skip to main content

 In Luke 4:14-30, we read of Jesus’ return to his home in Nazareth and the message he delivered to those in his home synagogue.

-Trust me; I know what it’s like to preach a bad sermon.
-I even know what it’s like to preach a bad sermon at my home church!
+Trust me, I know what it’s like to preach a bad sermon.
+In fact, I even know what it’s like to preach a bad sermon at my home church!
 But I’ve never preached a sermon so bad that the whole congregation took me to the edge of town to throw me off a cliff!

-Of course, it does help that we don’t have any cliffs nearby.
+Then again, it helps that we don’t have any cliffs nearby.

 Since You Are the Son of God . . .

-If you listen closely, there’s an echo from the story at the beginning of this chapter.
-In the verses that immediately precede this story, the devil tempts Jesus in the wilderness.
-In his third temptation, we read:
+If you listen closely, you’ll notice an echo from the story at the beginning of this chapter.
+Just before this scene unfolds, the devil tempts Jesus in the wilderness.
+Specifically, in the third temptation, we read:

 And he took him to Jerusalem and set him on the pinnacle of the temple and said to him, “If you are the Son of God, throw yourself down from here, for it is written,